The SRB works closely with Banking Union, European and internal authorities.

 - the relevant NRAs for the entities under the NRA’s direct responsibility (the relevant NRAs are only observers for the banks within the SRB’s direct remit);

-- the resolution authorities of non-participating Member States in which a parent company, subsidiary, or significant branch is located;
+- the resolution authorities of EU states not in the Banking Union in which a parent company, subsidiary, or significant branch is located;

 - the consolidating supervisor (for banks under the SRB’s direct responsibility, the consolidating supervisor can be either the ECB or, for the other cross-border groups, the relevant NCA) and the supervisory authorities of the Member States where the resolution authority is a member of the Resolution College;

 - the competent ministries, where the resolution authorities which are members of the Resolution Colleges are not the competent ministries;